15 Tax Tips for Starting a Small Business

 Auto expense deduction covers more than just business miles.
 You can deduct mileage driven for medical purposes as well as miles driven for charitable purposes.
 It is always important to track your mileage for both business and personal purposes as a LOT of personal miles can be deducted.

 Tip #14: Forecast Cash Flow

 Build a cash flow forecast to estimate your tax impact and prepare for your payments.
-Modelling out the flow of your receivables and payables alongside your budget and sales pipeline will not only help you at tax time, but forecasting all of those key factors in your cash flow will help you thrive and grow your business year on year.
+Modeling out the flow of your receivables and payables alongside your budget and sales pipeline will not only help you at tax time but forecasting all of those key factors in your cash flow will help you thrive and grow your business year on year.

 Tip #15: Take Advantage of Bonus Depreciation